Get Matched With Veterinary Colleges

 Steps to Becoming a Veterinarian

-You should start your path to working in veterinary medicine by discovering a true love of animals.
+You should start your path to working in veterinary medicine by discovering a love of animals.
 You also need to have an objective, scientific mind that loves animal biology.
-Since animals are incapable of speaking, you should in some way become an advocate for them and have a special sort of demeanor that puts them at their ease.
-Once you know that veterinary medicine is for you, apply to a school that offers a Pre-Veterinary Medicine program.
+You'll need to be willing to be an advocate for them and have a demeanor that helps to put them at their ease.
+Once you know that veterinary medicine is for you, apply to a school that offers a pre-veterinary medicine program.
 From there, you will need to complete veterinary school, a residency, and then you can launch your career.

 • Step 1: Is this for me?